gertingold/pythonnawi/manuskript/advancedpython.rst

        try:
            return 1/x
        except ZeroDivisionError:
-           msg = 'May be the main program knows what to do...' raise ZeroDivisionError(msg)
+           msg = 'Maybe the main program knows what to do...' raise ZeroDivisionError(msg)

    try: